jmavila/safe_pool/README.md

 The fix is as simple as decrementing that variable whenever a worker dies from the workers handling pool.
 This makes sense because the results threads has no other way to know some woker was killed.

-- 2) Subclassing the original `Pool` class with a new `SafePool`.
-This class only overrides the methods involve in the bug (the commented code is less than 200 lines).
+- 2) Subclassing the original `Pool` class with a new `SafePool` that will not hang even if children processes are sacrified.
+ (FYI: subclassing allowed me to write less than 10 lines of real changes comparing with the former Pool class!).

 # Usage